kossalw/kossal-io/README.md

 3. The **kubernetes** folder defines helm charts, values and container files for deployment into a kubernetes cluster.
 4. The **bin** folder defines bash scripts used to deploy to the kubernetes cluster.

+# Static

+You'll need to install [quarto](https://quarto.org/docs/websites/), the easiest option is to use [VS Code quarto plugin](https://quarto.org/docs/tools/vscode.html) which will install quarto globally and allow preview.

+# Query editor

+We used [mill](https://mill-build.com/mill/Intro_to_Mill.html) as the build tool for [Scala 3](https://www.scala-lang.org/) modules.
+You'll also need to install java, we recommend to use [coursier](https://get-coursier.io/) to install and manage java versions.

+Use `bin/devserver` to compile the modules and spin up a locahost web server at [http://localhost:8080/](http://localhost:8080/).
+Right now it does not have support for hot reload so feel free to contribute if you feel daring.
+(I'd recommend using [vite](https://www.scala-js.org/doc/tutorial/scalajs-vite.html)).

 # Deploying

 We use [kubernetes](https://kubernetes.io/) and [helm](https://helm.sh/) to manage three deployments: